 the Subscriber is deemed to comply with Participation Rule 7.2.3(a).

-7.2.5 Notwithstanding Participation Rule 7.2.4, if the ELNO or the Registrar knows or has reasonable grounds to suspect that a User does not meet the requirements in Participation Rule 7.2.3(a), the ELNO or Registrar can request the Subscriber to provide evidence that the User is not or has not been subject to any of the matters listed in Participation Rule 7.2.3(a).
+7.2.5 Notwithstanding Participation Rule 7.2.4, if an ELNO or the Registrar knows or has reasonable grounds to suspect that a User does not meet the requirements in Participation Rule 7.2.3(a), the ELNO or Registrar can request the Subscriber to provide evidence that the User is not or has not been subject to any of the matters listed in Participation Rule 7.2.3(a).